 You may have been told you have “pre-hypertension,” hypertension, or are currently taking medication to treat high blood pressure.
-It is therefore useful to check your blood pressure at home and create a record of your readings that you can share with your doctor.
+It is, therefore, useful to check your blood pressure at home and create a diary of your readings that you can share with your doctor.
 This is important because many people develop “white coat hypertension” when they visit their doctor.

-Hypertension is a 24-hour condition and can be affected by many different things like exercise, emotions, medications and diet.
-A single elevated reading, like the one at your doctor’s office can be misleading and difficult to interpret.
+Hypertension is a 24-hour condition and can be affected by many different things like exercise, emotions, medications, and diet.
+In that way, hypertension is more like a movie than a picture.
+Would I be able to tell everything about your day from looking at a single picture of you?
+Because of this, a single elevated reading, like the one at your doctor’s office, can be misleading and difficult to interpret.

 Share this with a patient or friend